 All students at BHS take four classes a day.
-In BTA, a 9th grader typically has one block of integrated courses (English and World History I), and then two blocks of single courses (one of which must be math or Science, which is taught as part of BTA).
-On average, students are in BTA half a day and in other parts of BHS for the other half a day.
+In Bengla Tech, a 9th grader typically has two blocks of integrated courses (English and World History I, Biology and Health/PE 9), and then two blocks of single courses.
+One of those courses is math, which is also taught as a Bengal Tech problem based learning class.
+On average, students are in BTA for half the day and in other parts of BHS for the other half.

 Is there insurance available through Henry County Schools for the laptops that students take home?

 BTA is a 1:1 school, meaning each student receives his or her own MacBook Air to use.
 Yes, there is an insurance option available.

 Will the BTA students be able to participate in extra-curricular activities and sports?

 Yes, all BHS activities are available for all BHS students, which includes BTA students.
 BTA students are able to enroll in other courses such as band or JROTC.
 BTA students are also eligible to enroll in PHCC degree programs, Career Academy, ACE, or Governor's School if they meet the requirements established by those programs.

 Are graduation requirements different for BTA students?